MEHDIJAD/alx-low_level_programming/README.md

-# ALX Low-Level Hole Project
+# 🕳️ ALX Low-Level Hole Project

 This project is part of the ALX Software Engineering curriculum.
-It focuses on low-level programming concepts, including memory management, pointers, and system-level operations in C.
+It focuses on low-level programming concepts, including memory management, pointers, and system-level operations in C. 💻🔧

-## Project Goals
+## 🎯 Project Goals
-- Practice working with pointers and memory allocation.
+- 🧠 Practice working with pointers and memory allocation
-- Understand low-level system interactions in C.
+- ⚙️ Understand low-level system interactions in C
-- Improve debugging and problem-solving skills.
+- 🐛 Improve debugging and problem-solving skills

-## Technologies
+## 🛠️ Technologies
-- C language
+- 🟢 C language
-- GCC compiler
+- 🔨 GCC compiler
-- Linux environment
+- 🐧 Linux environment

-## How to Run
+## 🚀 How to Run
 1. Clone the repository:
    ```bash
    git clone https://github.com/MEHDIJAD/alx-low_level_programming.git